All pages

 These 3 workspaces revolve around the use of AMP content, and are provided so that you can tailor the experience of creating AMP emails in Beefree SDK.

 Here is an overview of the different workspaces and their differences.
-Please refer to this page for more information on using AMP in Beefree SDK.
+Please for more information on using AMP in Beefree SDK.

 default